Kerr-Schild perturbations in higher derivative gravity theories in $D$ dimensions: Infinite Derivative Gravity

 \section{Infinite Derivative Gravity}

-At small scales, GR is likely to be replaced by a well-behaved effective theory containing infinite series of higher-derivative terms, which can be written in most general quadratic in curvature \cite{Biswas2,Biswas1,Biswas:2016etb,Biswas:2016egy} is given by the Lagrangian density\footnote{We use mostly positive metric signature, $(-,+,+,+,...)$.}
+At small scales, general relativity is likely to be replaced by a well-behaved effective theory containing infinite series of higher-derivative terms, which can be written in the most general quadratic form in curvature, as given by the Lagrangian density in \cite{Biswas2,Biswas1,Biswas:2016etb,Biswas:2016egy} \footnote{We use mostly positive metric signature, $(-,+,+,+,...)$.}

 in which ${G=M^{-2}_p}$ is Newton's gravitational constant, $\Lambda_0$ is bare cosmological constant, R is the scalar curvature, $R_{\mu\nu}$ is the Ricci tensor, $C_{\mu\nu\rho\sigma}$ is the Weyl tensor, ${\square_s\equiv\square/M_s^{2}}$, and $\alpha_c={1}/{M_s^2}$, where dimensionful constant $M_s$ denotes the \textit{scale of non-locality} at which non-local interactions become significant.
 In the $\alpha_c \to 0$ (or $M_s \to \infty$) limit, the theory reduces to GR.
 The form factors ${\cal F}_i(\square_s)$, which are analytic functions of d'Alembert operator ${\square\equiv g_{\mu\nu}\nabla^\mu\nabla^\nu}$, are given as